 whoami

 Hello and welcome to my personal website!
-I am an Assistant Professor at the University of Liechtenstein, where I currently teach some fundamentals of Computer Science, such as programming, networking and cybersecurity.
+I am an Assistant Professor at Reykjavik University (and also at the University of Liechtenstein), where I currently teach subjects within the Computer Science domain, such as programming, networking, deep learning, and cybersecurity.

 Whenever I am not teaching or “researching” (whatever it means), I enjoy pursuing diverse hobbies.
-Oddly enough, one of such hobbies is reviewing: I’ve reviewed more than 250 papers since 2020 (not counting “revisions”).
-I have never missed a single deadline; on average, my reviews contain 7792 letters and 1292 words.
+Oddly enough, one of such hobbies is reviewing: I’ve reviewed more than 500 papers since 2020 (you can find more stats here) and I’ve never missed a single deadline.
 I consider peer-reviewing to be the backbone of research, and will do all I can to improve the work of other researchers (including championing papers and disagreeing with other reviewers—if necessary).
+Currently, one of my primary research interests is addressing the problem of “illegitimate” usage of LLMs in peer-review contexts.

 Aside from being a passionate reviewer, I am also: a nerd, a geek, a very active person, and someone who loves communication and social interactions.